amnn/3rd-year-report/report.md

 of the specification, for other grammars, we can only guess at what the SCCs could be.
 In either case, the job of identifying SCCs lies with the user.

-## Learning SCFGs

-While we use SCFGs during the learning process, when we are done, we strip the probability distribution and return just the CFG.
-It would be interesting to investigate the nature of distributions we would get if we did not.

-As it stands the distribution would closely resemble a function of the errors made by the oracle, which may be useful in determining which parts of a grammar cause the most trouble in the learning process.

 # Acknowledgements

 words